Sengkue/Sengkue/README.md

 Web Developer and Designer
 --------------------------

-I am a web developer with experience in both frontend and backend technologies.
+👨‍💻I am a web developer with experience in both frontend and backend technologies.
 I specialize in creating dynamic and responsive websites, and I’m passionate about learning new tools and techniques to enhance my skills.
 With strong communication abilities, I thrive on collaboration and enjoy solving complex challenges in web development.

 * 🌍  I'm based in Vientiane, Laos
 * 🖥️  See my portfolio at [My port](http://xeeb-kwm-vaj.web.app)